 Report the earnings for the leave taken against another pay category option

 If you're already using this setup option, then we recommend reviewing that the associated pay category is one that fits within the itemised leave payment classifications.
 For eg, if you're reporting ALL leave against one leave related pay category, this will definitely need to be reviewed and updated accordingly.
 For example, if you have jury service leave and paid parental leave and annual leave reported against one 'all inclusive' pay category, this will need to change as all 3 leave types need to be reported against separate payment classifications.

 Based on what has been discussed above, you may need to create new pay categories that are specifically related to paid leave, unless the default leave pay categories already exist.
 Instructions on how to do this can be accessed here.
 Once you have created the new pay categories, or if the leave pay categories already exist, you can begin mapping them to the relevant payment classification setting, where needed.

 N.B: To be clear, any leave category using the payment setup option of 'Don't pay for the leave taken' does not need to be reviewed, as Phase 2 reporting requirements only extend to itemising paid leave earnings.

 A few things to note:

-- For termination payouts, excluding death benefits, we have system pay categories that are automatically assigned in the pay run to the leave payout earnings - these will automatically be mapped to the correct payment classifications.
+- For termination payouts, excluding death benefits and normal terminations, we have system pay categories that are automatically assigned in the pay run to the leave payout earnings - these will automatically be mapped to the correct payment classifications.

 - For a while now, any new business created has a default set of leave categories that are automatically mapped to their associated leave pay categories.
 For new businesses created and any existing businesses that have retained these mappings, the associated leave pay categories will be automatically mapped to the correct payment classifications from 9 November.